 You can prepare this recipe in a pan or in the oven, I chose the first option.
 If you do not find the fregula, You can use the couscous cooked in fish sauce that goes just for a few minutes.
 If you love Sardinian cuisine, have a look at all my SARDINIAN RECIPES, from seadas to macaroons and my RECIPES WITH SARDINIAN FREGULA.
 Have a good day!

-Preparing fish at’crazy water is very simple: wash the tomatoes and cut them into wedges.
-Put olive oil in a large saucepan, combine the cloves of garlic, pepper and the parsley stems.
+Preparing fish for crazy water is very simple: wash the tomatoes and cut them into wedges.
+Put extra virgin olive oil in a large saucepan, combine the cloves of garlic, pepper and the parsley stems.
 Brown and add the tomatoes, do take heat, Add wine.
-Do soften alcohol and add 250 millilitres of water.
+Make the alcohol fade and add 250 milliliters of water.
 Salt and simmer for 10 minutes or until the liquid has reduced by at least a third.

 At this point, lay the fish in the Pan, merge a few leaves of Marjoram or thyme and chopped parsley.
 Cook covered over medium heat for 20 minutes.
 To see if the fish is cooked, pull one of the fins of the fish.
 If the fin comes off, the fish is ready.
 Keep warm.

 Boil the fregula in abundant salted water and drain it al dente.
 Finish cooking the fish soup in a pan by merging it with the fregula largo, high heat, so they take flavor.
 Emulsify with extra virgin olive oil and freshly ground black pepper.